 - Heat a pan and dry roast mustard seeds, fenugreek seeds and sesame seeds till light brown and fragrant.

-- Remove and let cool.In the same pan with 3 tablespoon sesame oil.
+- Remove and let cool.In the same pan with 3 tbsp sesame oil.

 - Add the peanuts and fry till golden and crunchy.Drain on a kitchen towel.

 - To the oil in the pan, add mustard seeds and once they splutter, turn down the flame to medium and add urad dal,dry red chilies, green chilies, turmeric, curry leaves and hing in this order.